microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-5/solution.md

 3. In this section you can now configure the assignment with the following settings and create the assignment:

-- Scope: Please select the resource group called *AzStackHCI-MicroHack-Azure*
+- Scope: Please select the resource group called *mh-arc-servers-rg*
 - Policy Definition: Please search for *administrators group* and select *Audit Windows machines missing any of the specified members in the Administrators group*.
 - Parameters: Please ensure to set *Include Arc connected servers* to *true and *Members to include* to *FrodoBaggins*.